 Early identification and timely removal of lesser celandine is crucial to preventing its spread.
 Due to its short life cycle, the window of opportunity for controlling lesser celandine is very short.
 Lesser celandine flowers in late winter before many other plants have started to grow.
 It's best to remove manually or with herbicide when all plants have come in for the season, just before or during its early flowering period (early spring).
 Lesser celandine is extremely hard to control once established.
 Utmost care should be taken not to move contaminated soil and plant parts should all be disposed of in the landfill to prevent contamination of the yard debris and compost system.
 Please do not share this plant!

 In conjunction with National Invasive Species Awareness Week and Washington Invasive Species Awareness Week, the Skamania County Board of Commissioners proclaimed February 24 - February 28, 2020 as Invasive Species Awareness Week in Skamania County!

 Check out the list of events happening all over the state to celebrate invasive species awareness week.

 People can take simple actions to help prevent the introduction and spread of noxious weeds and other invasive species by doing the following:

 Before venturing outdoors, clean hiking boots, bikes, waders, boats and trailers, off-road vehicles and other gear to stop invasive species from hitching a ride to a new location.
-Visit the council's Washington Invasive Species Education (WISE) Web site to learn more about preventing spread.
+Visit the Washington Invasive Species Council website to learn more about preventing spread.